-What does a typical day or week look like for a volunteer in the program?
+What does a typical day or week look like for a volunteer participating in Bon Secours Volunteer Ministry?

-Volunteers usually work regular business hours, 40 hours a week.
-As with most of post-graduate life, a large part of your day and week will be spent working.
-We therefore work hard to place volunteers in positions that both fill a community need and fulfill the volunteer’s passion and interest.
+Volunteers usually spend the standard work week serving at their placement site.
+As with most of post-graduate life, a large part of your day and week will be spent “working”; we therefore work hard to place volunteers in positions that both fill a community need and fulfill the volunteer’s passion and interest.

 Volunteer Formation: These weekly gatherings involve a staff member coming to the community and leading thought-provoking reflection and discussion, usually centered on one of the program pillars.
 Throughout the year, the program staff and the volunteer community collaborate to make these times fruitful for everyone.
 Possibilities include hearing speakers, reading articles on justice issues, discussions on service in the service sites, watching documentaries, etc.

-Retreats: The Bon Secours Volunteer community participates in three retreats during the year.
-These retreats are planned for the fall, the winter, and the spring and are themed to reach volunteers where they are at in their experience.
+Retreats: Bon Secours volunteers are invited to participate in three retreats during the year.
+These retreats are planned for the fall, the winter, and the spring and are themed to reach volunteers where they are in their experience.
 All volunteers are invited to attend these gatherings to “retreat” from the routine for a few days to focus on and deepen their service experience.

 Other Activities: A year as a Bon Secours Volunteer provides you with many opportunities to be in solidarity with people who are poor and we ask our volunteers to take advantage of those moments.
 We ask that you do not take credit courses or take on a part-time job in order to more fully devote yourself to the life of the community and volunteering.